Martina (empress): Analysis

 Lynda Garland completed a comprehensive study of Byzantine empresses, covering Martina extensively.
 She summarised that Empress Martina was a 'scapegoat' for the failure against Arab expansion as well as the continuation of her husband's policies of monothelitism.
 Martina's ambition for her family did cause resentment amongst the people of Constantinople.
 However, she continued the legacy of providing and fighting for her heirs, similarly to many other Byzantine empresses.

 Children

-Martina and Heraclius had at least 10 children, though the names and order of these children are questions for debate:
+Martina and Heraclius had several children, though the names and order of these children are questions for debate: